Director's Report

 13. Meetings of the Board

-The details of Meetings are given in the Report on Corporate Governance.
-The maximum interval between any two Meetings did not exceed 120 days, as prescribed in the Companies Act 2013.
+During the FY 2022-23, our Board met thirteen (13) times.
+The details of Meetings are given in the report on Corporate Governance.
+The maximum interval between any two Meetings did not exceed 120 days, as prescribed in the Companies Act 2013 & the relevant Rules made thereunder and the applicable SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-14.1 Section 152 of the Companies Act 2013 provides that two-thirds of the total number of Directors are liable to retire by rotation out of which one-third shall retire from office at every AGM.
-In terms of Section 149(13) of the Companies Act 2013, the provisions of retirement of Directors by rotation shall not be applicable to Independent Directors and an Independent Director shall not be included in the total number of Directors liable to retire by rotation.
+Section 152 of the Companies Act, 2013 provides that two-thirds of the total number of Directors are liable to retire by rotation out of which one- third shall retire from office at every AGM.
+In terms of Section 149(13) of the Companies Act, 2013, the provisions of retirement of Directors by rotation shall not be applicable to Independent Directors and an Independent Director shall not be included in the total number of Directors liable to retire by rotation.

 The Bank has only one Director viz., Mr. Vasudevan P N, MD & CEO liable to retire by rotation.
-Mr. Vasudevan P N will retire in the ensuing AGM of the Bank and being eligible, offers himself for reappointment.
-The Directors recommend his re-appointment and the same is being placed for approval of the shareholders at the ensuing Annual General Meeting.
+Mr. Vasudevan P N will retire at the ensuing AGM of the Bank and being eligible, offers himself for re-appointment.
+The Nomination and Remuneration Committee and the Board of Directors recommend his re-appointment and the same has been placed for approval of the Members at the ensuing Annual General Meeting.

 Familiarisation Programme